PHP Include And Post Exploitation

 Shell versus Reverse-Shell

-There is two ways to get a shell remotely on a server where you have gain command execution:
+There is two ways to get a shell remotely on a server where you have gained command execution:

-• using a shell: you will bind a shell to a TCP port (step 1).
-You will then be able to connect to it and run command (step 2):
+• Using a shell: you will bind a shell to a TCP port (step #1).
+You will then be able to connect to it and run commands (step #2):

 Shell with netcat

-• using a reverse-shell: you will bind a port on your local system (step 1) and get the server to connect to this port and redirect input and output to a shell.
+• Using a reverse-shell: you will bind a port on your local system (step #1) and get the server to connect to this port and redirect its inputs and outputs to a shell.
 You will then be able to run commands.

 Reverse Shell with netcat